Medically reviewed by Drugs.com. Last updated on Jan 16, 2023.

 A common sign of miscarriage is bleeding, although not all pregnancies with bleeding end in miscarriage.

-In the years before ultrasound, a miscarriage was diagnosed when a woman's body had expelled all or some of the fetus, the placenta and the fluid surrounding the baby.
+In the years before ultrasound, a miscarriage was usually diagnosed after bleeding had started and the process of expelling the pregnancy had begun.
 Today, ultrasound may identify pregnancy loss before the body has begun the process of expulsion.
-Sometimes this finding is called a "miscarriage."
+Sometimes this finding is called an "early pregnancy failure."

 Miscarriages and possible miscarriages are categorized in several ways:

-Inevitable abortion or miscarriage — A miscarriage is called inevitable, meaning it cannot be stopped, if there is bleeding from the uterus and the cervix is opening prior to 20 weeks, but neither the fetus nor placenta has passed out of the woman's body yet.
+- Inevitable abortion or miscarriage — A miscarriage is called inevitable, if there is bleeding from the uterus and the cervix is opening, but neither the fetus nor placenta has passed out of the woman's body yet.
 The membranes around the fetus may or may not have ruptured (broken).

-Incomplete abortion or miscarriage — A miscarriage is incomplete when a portion of the fetus or placenta has passed out of the uterus prior to 20 weeks gestation, but some of the placental or fetus remains in the uterus.
+- Incomplete abortion or miscarriage — A miscarriage is incomplete when a portion of the pregnancy tissue (fetus or pregnancy sac and placenta) has passed out of the uterus prior to 20 weeks gestation, but some of the placental or fetus remains in the uterus.

-Recurrent miscarriage — A woman is said to have recurrent miscarriage after three or more miscarriages in a row.
-Approximately 1% of women experience recurrent miscarriages.
+- Recurrent miscarriage — A woman is said to have recurrent miscarriage after three or more miscarriages in a row.

 Problems with fetal chromosomes account for approximately 50% of all miscarriages.
 Chromosomes are long strings of DNA, each containing thousands of genes.
 Genes, in turn provide the instructions for the proteins and other molecules that create, shape and govern our bodies and health.